apache/asterixdb/asterixdb/asterix-doc/src/main/markdown/builtins/9_aggregate_sql.md

         array_stddev_pop(num_collection)

- * Gets the standard deviation value of the non-null and non-missing numeric items in the given collection.
+ * Gets the population standard deviation value of the non-null and non-missing numeric items in the given collection.
  * Arguments:
     * `num_collection` could be:
         * an `array` or `multiset` containing numeric values, `null`s or `missing`s,
         * or, a `null` value,
         * or, a `missing` value.
  * Return Value:
-    * a `double` value representing the average of the non-null and non-missing numbers in the given collection,
+    * a `double` value representing the population standard deviation of the non-null and non-missing numbers in the given collection,
     * `null` is returned if the input is `null` or `missing`,
     * `null` is returned if the given collection does not contain any non-null and non-missing items,
     * any other non-array and non-multiset input value will cause a type error,